TonyIvchenko/playground/RECENT_CHANGES.md

 - Standardized browser-model loading states around shared `is-loading` styling plus `Loading browser <thing> model…` copy, and added a checker so the older drifted loading phrases do not creep back in.
 - Standardized browser-app fallback badges around the shared `Fallback mode active` label plus `is-fallback` styling, and added a checker so heuristic-mode badge copy does not drift apart across apps.
 - Standardized browser-app error-state wording around `Couldn't <action>.` copy plus shared `is-error` styling hooks, and added a checker so the older `Failed to ...` phrasing does not drift back in.
+- Standardized browser-app buttons around a shared `app-button` class plus one keyboard-visible `:focus-visible` ring, and added a checker so unlabeled one-off button markup does not drift back in.
 - Added helper scripts under `scripts/` for:
   - listing services
   - checking required service files